dikketerry/dishspawn/readme.md

 Although the app is considered finished as an end-project for the course, the app is still in progress.
 Open points:
-- Issue - after running 1 sketch, a clean is required of the canvas - currently a 2nd sketch overwrites a 1st
-- Spring Security implementation
 - Multithreading
+- Lots of little lay-out thingies to be improved.
 - Algorithm to generate image is premature - yes, dependent on ingredients, but very basic.
 Needs much more development (which is the real fun!)
-- Lots of little lay-out thingies to be improved.

 ## Screenshots